cocogitto/cocogitto/README.md

 ERROR - Your Mother Was A Hamster, And Your Father Smelt Of Elderberries - (c82c30)
 	cause: invalid commit format : missing `: ` separator
 ```

+Additionally, you can check your history, starting from the latest tag to HEAD using `from-latest-tag` flag.
+This is useful when your git repo started to use conventional commits from a certain point in history, and you
+don't care about editing old commits.

 ### Edit commit history